GenieTim/PieceAnalyzer/README.md

 ## Installation

-Please note: the following information might not be sufficient in case this is your first Symfony project – I recommend you checkout some of their gettings started documentation.
+Please note: the following information might not be sufficient in case this is your first Symfony project – I recommend you checkout some of their "getting started" documentation.
 In case you have/had troubles, feel free to open an issue so I can help you or a PR to improve this README.

-Well, well, well – as this is a full web application, you will need a webserver.
+Well, well, well – as this is a full web application, you will need a web-server.
-On this webserver, you need a serving software, such as Apache or Nginx.
+On this web-server, you need a serving software, such as Apache or Nginx.
 And you need a domain to access the site.
 Alternatively, you use the local development servers offered by Symfony.